elcorto/pass-cl/README.rst

 to be removed, leaving only ``bar`` without any whitespace.

 ``pass`` copies the password to Clipboard.
-If you need to paste this in a shell where you cannot use CTRL-V (e.g. XTerm), you can copy it to Primary with plain ``pass`` like so:
+If you need to paste this in a shell where you cannot use CTRL-V (e.g. XTerm), you can copy it to Primary instead with plain ``pass`` like so:

 .. code-block:: sh

     $ PASSWORD_STORE_X_SELECTION=primary pass -c foo

-and paste that in the shell (or anywhere else) with Shift-Insert, which always pastes Primary only.
+and paste that in the shell or anywhere else with Shift-Insert or the middle mouse button.
 With ``pass cl``, you can use the ``-s`` option to swap the content of Primary and Clipboard to have the password in Primary.

 .. code-block:: sh